By Sarah Frazer || Staff Writer

 Law offered a few suggestions for lessening the amount of plastic waste entering the ocean.
 On a macro level, she explained, humanity needs to improve its waste management infrastructure, as the most pressing need is to stop the flow of plastic into the ocean.
+People must use marine products from the best marine wholesale supplier so that the toxicity can be managed.
 Further, Law argued that we need to lessen our usage of plastic: “in terms of really making a difference in this problem… we have to innovate and redesign some of our uses for plastic,” such as with packaging.

 Fortunately, Law said that the topic of ocean plastics has risen quickly on international policy agendas.
 The UN has a variety of programs, and there are even scientists who argue we need an international agreement about plastics in the ocean.
 In the US, Congress passed a bipartisan ban on wash-off microbeads in cosmetics.
 Another bipartisan effort passed by Congress was the Save Our Seas Act.